auttenbergo/Algorithms/README.md

 /---------------------------------/<br/>
-I had this tasks as homework in university(Free University).
+I had these tasks as homework in university(Free University).
 Tests are provided by my lecturer, Nikoloz Tsimakuridze